curlime/curlime/README.md

    ```bash
    npm start
    ```

+---

+## 💾 Saved & History

+- Saved Transforms:
+  - Open Saved from the top-right.
+  - Enter a name and click “Save Current” to store the code with its provider/model and sample prompt.
+  - Load to bring its code back to the editor; Delete to remove it.

+- Execution History:
+  - Click History to see successful executions (execute-only autosave).
+  - Each item shows provider/model, time, and prompt excerpt.
+  - Restore loads its input, prompt, code, and result into the UI.
+  - Keyboard: Undo (Cmd/Ctrl+Z) and Redo (Shift+Cmd/Ctrl+Z) navigate executed versions.

 If Ollama is not running, you'll see a warning in the console with quick steps to start it.